Rick Majerus: Saint Louis (2007–2012)

 On April 27, 2007, Majerus accepted the head coaching position at Saint Louis University; his contract was for six years.
 His tenure at SLU got off to a rocky start; in their first conference game, the Billikens set an NCAA Division I record for fewest points scored in a game in the modern era of college basketball, losing 49–20 to George Washington.
 However, as he had done previously at other programs, Majerus eventually made SLU a winning program.
 In 2012, he led the Billikens to their first NCAA Tournament in 12 years, and their first appearance in a major poll in 17 years.

 On August 24, 2012, Majerus announced he would not coach the 2012–13 season due to serious heart problems.
 Jim Crews, one of his assistants, took over for him on a temporary basis for that season.
 On November 16, it was announced that Majerus was retiring when it was apparent that his heart condition would not improve enough to allow him to return.

 Majerus compiled a 95–69 (.579) record at St. Louis University and retired with an overall NCAA record of 517–215 (.706).

+On September 18, 2023, SLU named its basketball practice court after the late coach, with his sisters and former players attending the dedication ceremony.